 Lemon Verbena: Deliciously fragrant tea & culinary herb.
 Clean & crisp, citrus sweet, slender foliage that tastes great in hot or iced tea, and can also be used to season fish, poultry, meat & veggies.
 Bonus blooms in late summer.
 Tender perennial.

-Rosemary, 4 Varieties: Classic Arp, cascading Irene, 'chef’s choice' Roman Beauty with higher oil content and spiced flavor and piney Tuscan Blue
+Rosemary, 5 Varieties: Classic Arp, cascading Irene, 'chef’s choice' Roman Beauty with higher oil content & spiced flavor, full body flavored Spice Island and piney Tuscan Blue

 Tarragon: Anise flavored French variety

-Acuba: Almost tie-die looking bright lime & dark green foliage that loves shade.
+Acuba: Almost tie-die looking bright lime & dark green variegated foliage that loves shade.

 Clethra, 2 Varieties: Hummingbird & Ruby Spice